You’ve likely heard of the tiny house movement, but have you heard of a cob house?

 Cob houses actually meet high standards.

-While it may appear as though it was built primitively, it does not negatively impact the health of those living in the home or the Earth itself.
+In addition, cob does not negatively impact the health of those living in the home or the Earth itself.

 As noted, everything you need to build a cob home is already available where you are.